People, Pots and Places: New Research on Ceramics in Cambodia

-Following previous successful conferences on Epigraphy & Databases (2009-10), Archaeometallurgy (2011) and the History of Religions (2012), the organising committee of the annual Siem Reap Conference on Special Topics in Khmer Studies is pleased to announce that the meeting will be dedicated, in 2013, to the topic of Art History and Visual Cultures.
+Following previous successful conferences on Epigraphy & Databases (2009-10), Archaeometallurgy (2011), the History of Religions (2012), and Art History & Visual Cultures (2013) the organising committee of the annual Siem Reap Conference on Special Topics in Khmer Studies is pleased to announce that the 2014 meeting will be dedicated to the topic of Ceramics.

 Ceramics permeate almost every aspect of our daily life, and their ubiquity in the archaeological record makes them the quintessential cultural material in our endeavour to understand the human past.
 While initially neglected in favour of a focus on monuments, statuary and inscriptions, over the last few decades ceramic studies in Cambodia have contributed enormously to our understanding of Khmer cultural history.
 Yet despite this the diachronic and stylistic variations in Khmer ceramics are still poorly understood and chronological categories are typically very broad.
 New research broadens the scope of our understanding and often challenges conventional narratives about Cambodiaâ€™s past.
 The 5th annual Siem Reap Conference on Topics in Khmer Studies is therefore dedicated to New Research on Ceramics in Cambodia.